Hire Washington’s INFAMOUS Criminal Defense ATTORNEY

 “I did not employ Mr. Cutter but someone in my family did and I must tell you Mr. Cutter literally worked a miracle!
 He diligently set about going to several different courts and he was able to get many charges dropped!
 Truly unbelievable.
 Moreover he was professional, returned calls and emails the same day and very pleasant all at the same time.
 We highly recommend Joseph Cutter!” – Donna S.

-“Such a great guy and Lawyer!
-Would highly recommend to anyone!” – Carl C.
+“Such a great guy and criminal defense attorney!
+Would highly recommend to anyone!” – C. C.

 “Very easy to work with, affordable, and helped us with our legal needs.
 Only took one session at court and the case was dismissed.
 Joe is very professional, if needed I would use his services again.” – Ian K.